 6. Sigma 105mm f/2.8 DG DN Macro Art

-Some users find Sigma’s autofocus to be a bit slow, but that has never been my experience.
+Some users find Sigma’s autofocus to be a bit slow, but that has never been my experience – plus, most macro photographers prefer to work with manual focus, anyway.
 Currently, Sigma only makes this lens for Sony and Leica cameras, which might be an important limitation to keep in mind depending on your current gear.
+If you’re a Canon or Nikon shooter looking for a high-quality third-party macro lens, I do recommend some other options below, but you might also check out some of Sigma’s handful of alternative macro lenses, many of which are truly excellent (though they can be difficult to find new).

 - Outstanding value; priced lower than similar first-party lenses